kcp-dev/kcp/docs/content/concepts/braindump.md

    storage.
 This is obviously not an instant process but might take minutes, at least with etcd (maybe a kine based storage could be faster).
 2. While moving, controllers need some transactional migration to the new shard.
-3. Moving could be with downtime or it can be continuous.
+3. Moving could be with downtime, or it can be continuous.
 There are ideas to use some kind of progressive move-stone (like tomb-stones) logic, but this hasn't been implemented.
-4. Controllers would see deletion as deletions and do what what they have to do.
+4. Controllers would see deletion as deletions and do what they have to do.
    Even if we make the logical cluster immutable during deletion, there might be cross-workspace controllers leading to surprising effects of these deletion events that actually are no deletions.
 It might be that extending the